Mappa Burl XXL Small-size Veneers

 Photos:

-To keep the cost of these products as cheap as possible and contrary to other veneers on this website, the pictures of small-size veneers do not represent the available stock.
+To keep the cost of these products as low as possible, and unlike other veneers on this website, the pictures of small-size veneers do not represent the available stock.

 This product is unsuitable for neophytes; like burls, Swirls are veneers with a lot of counter-grain and, therefore, can be warped; you must manage any cracks or open defects.

-Like all burls, it is necessary to flatten the veneers, fill up some tiny black knots that are piercing, or use the cookie cutter technique for bigger knots.
+Like all burls, it is necessary to flatten the veneers, fill in some tiny black knots that pierce, or use the cookie-cutter technique for bigger knots.

-Burls are made up of pin-knots, which gives them their particular character; this also means that some knots are piercing, and open splits are considered part of this type of wood.
+Numerous pin knots mean some pin knots are piercing, and open cracks are considered a natural part of this type of wood.

-After gluing, you can fill the small holes with wood putty to obtain a complete filling, or before gluing, cut out the larger holes with a cookie cutter and place a veneer washer of the same size taken from a scrap.
+After gluing, you can fill the small holes with wood putty to complete the finish.
+Alternatively, before gluing, cut out the larger holes with a cookie cutter and insert a veneer disc of the same size, taken from a scrap.

 Populus nigra (black poplar).